Nahidf21/Nahidf21/README.md

 # 👋 Hi, I’m Nahid Ferdous

-**👀 I am passionate about Python development, data analysis, machine learning, deep learning, and data science.**
+**👀 I am passionate about Python development, SQL SERVER, POWER BI, data analysis, machine learning, deep learning, and data science.**

 **🎓 I graduated with a Master's in Data Science from Texas Tech University in May 2024.**